Time for a Zero Carbon UK plan? Time to talk Fijian

 Finally, to the UNFCCC Secretariat, particularly Niclas Svenningsen and Adriana Valenzuela in the brilliant Global Climate Action team, thank you for the opportunity for Manchester to participate in this week’s meeting, for working to ensure that cities have a strong role in our collective efforts to keep global warming well below 2oC, and for the excellent Fijian-style discussions.
 We look forward to the next opportunity.

 Manchester Climate Change Agency is a Carbon Literate Organisation and is committed to understanding and managing the environmental impact of our activities.
 We are currently at the ‘understanding’ stage of this work, with details on how we will manage the impact to follow.
-The CO2 emissions from this trip were 174.6kg tonnes, calculated using the ICAO (International Civil Aviation Organisation) carbon emissions calculator.
+The CO2 emissions from the flights to this event were 174.6kg, calculated using the ICAO (International Civil Aviation Organisation) carbon emissions calculator.